smartHomeHub/SmartIR/Docs/CLIMATE.md

   <a href="#"><img src="http://www.tooltip.gr/github_assets/smartir_climate.png" width="350" alt="SmartIR Climate"></a>
 </p>

-SmartIR Climate is a custom [Home Assistant](https://www.home-assistant.io/) component for controlling AC units via Infrared.
-An IR controller such as Broadlink RM is required.

-The key features of the component are:
-* Support for Base64, Broadlink Hex and Pronto codes.
-* Support for external temperature and humidity sensors
-* Support for external on/off sensor that monitors whether your device is actually On or Off.
-This may be a power monitor sensor.
-* Support to turn on/off from voice assistants.
-The component is always remembering the last mode.

-## Setup instructions:
-Create the folder `custom_components`, if it does not exist, in the home assistant’s config directory.
-Create the `smartir` folder and copy `__init__.py` and `climate.py` into it. ~~Finally, create the `codes/climate` subfolders into the smartir folder.~~ In the last version, the component creates the `codes/climate` subfolders if they not exist.

 For this component to work, we need a .json file containing all the necessary IR commands.

-* If you previously used the Broadlink IR Climate component you should use this tool to convert your old INI files.
+* If you previously used the Broadlink IR Climate component you should use [this tool](https://github.com/smartHomeHub/SmartIR/tree/master/Tools) to convert your old INI files.
 If you have uploaded your old INI files on GitHub, I have already converted them.
 Find your device's brand code [here](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/CLIMATE.md#available-codes-for-climate-devices) and fill the device code in the configuration.
 The component will download it automatically.
 * For new users, find your device's brand code [here](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/CLIMATE.md#available-codes-for-climate-devices) and fill the device code in the configuration.
 If your device is not working, you will need to learn your own codes and place the Json file in `codes/climate` subfolders.
 [Keite Trần](https://github.com/keitetran/BroadlinkIRTools) developed [an amazing web-based app](https://keitetran.github.io/BroadlinkIRTools/) for this job.

 Make sure the broadlink switch is already installed.
 Go to the Home Assistant UI/dev service, find the broadlink send_packet service and copy the name of it.